-- Complete: no sensation or voluntary movement below the point of injury, affecting both sides of the body.
+- Complete: no sensation or voluntary movement below the point of spine injury, affecting both sides of the body.

 - Partial: some function and feeling occurs below the point of injury; one side of the body may be more affected than the other.

 In addition to the partial or total loss of movement and sensation, a victim of paralysis may have additional medical problems, such as difficulty breathing (possibly requiring a ventilator), loss of involuntary functions (inability to regulate blood pressure and body temperature), or loss of bladder and bowel control.

 When brain or spinal injuries occur, medical costs can add up quickly and overwhelm most families.
 If you or a loved one has sustained a brain or spinal cord injury due to another person’s negligence or wrongful act, you can and should hold them responsible.
 At The Trial Law Offices of Bradley I. Kramer, M.D., Esq, we have the medical and legal experience to help you secure the money you need to pay for past and future medical costs, compensate you for pain and suffering, make up for lost income, and provide for specialized needs (such as home accommodations, skilled attendant care, adaptations for car hand controls, etc.).
 Our Los Angeles spinal cord injury lawyers understand the trauma and difficulties that you face, and we will aggressively work to protect your rights.